Mountain Meadows Massacre: Varying perspectives

-Prior to 1985, many textbooks available in Utah Public Schools blamed the Paiute people as primarily responsible for the massacre, or placed equal blame on the Paiute and Mormon settlers (if they mentioned the massacre at all).
+Prior to 1985, many textbooks available in Utah Public Schools blamed the Paiute people as primarily responsible for the massacre or placed equal blame on the Paiute and Mormon settlers (if they mentioned the massacre at all).

-Theories explaining the massacre
+Explanatory theories

-Historians have ascribed the massacre to a number of factors, including strident Mormon teachings in the years prior to the massacre, war hysteria, and alleged involvement of Brigham Young.
+Historians have ascribed the massacre to a number of factors, including strident Mormon teachings in the years prior to the massacre, war hysteria, and the alleged involvement of Brigham Young.

 Strident Mormon teachings

 For the decade prior to the Baker–Fancher party's arrival there, Utah Territory existed as a theodemocracy led by Brigham Young.
 During the mid-1850s, Young instituted a Mormon Reformation, intending to "lay the axe at the root of the tree of sin and iniquity".
 In January 1856, Young said "the government of God, as administered here" may to some seem "despotic" because "...judgment is dealt out against the transgression of the law of God."

-In addition, during the preceding decades, the religion had undergone a period of intense persecution in the American Midwest.
-In particular, they were officially expelled from, and an Extermination Order was issued by Governor Boggs, of the state of Missouri during the 1838 Mormon War, during which prominent Mormon apostle David W. Patten was killed in battle.
+During the preceding decades, the religion had undergone a period of intense persecution in the American Midwest.
+They were officially expelled from, and an Extermination Order was issued by Governor Boggs, the state of Missouri during the 1838 Mormon War, during which prominent Mormon apostle David W. Patten was killed in battle.
 After Mormons moved to Nauvoo, Illinois, the religion's founder Joseph Smith and his brother Hyrum Smith were killed in 1844.
 Following these events, faithful Mormons migrated west hoping to escape persecution.
-However, in May 1857, just months before the Mountain Meadows massacre, apostle Parley P. Pratt was shot dead in Arkansas by Hector McLean, the estranged husband of Eleanor McLean Pratt, one of Pratt's plural wives.
+In May 1857, just months before the Mountain Meadows massacre, apostle Parley P. Pratt was shot dead in Arkansas by Hector McLean, the estranged husband of Eleanor McLean Pratt, one of Pratt's plural wives.
 Parley Pratt and Eleanor entered a Celestial marriage (under the theocratic law of the Utah Territory), but Hector had refused Eleanor a divorce.
 "When she left San Francisco she left Hector, and later she was to state in a court of law that she had left him as a wife the night he drove her from their home.
 Whatever the legal situation, she thought of herself as an unmarried woman."

 Mormon leaders immediately proclaimed Pratt as another martyr, with Brigham Young stating, "Nothing has happened so hard to reconcile my mind to since the death of Joseph."
 Many Mormons held the people of Arkansas collectively responsible.
 "It was in accordance with Mormon policy to hold every Arkansan accountable for Pratt's death, just as every Missourian was hated because of the expulsion of the church from that state."